JoseMachado-CE/CineShow/README.md

 ### Features to be implemented
 * Links to external partners.
-* Database to store all customers data.
+* Database to store all user data.
 * Chatbot to make user experience smoothier.

 ## API